 SSDI benefits differ from Supplemental Security Income (SSI).
 SSDI benefits are for people who have worked and earned enough work credits.
 SSI benefits are for people with low-income and disabilities who are unable to work.

 “SSI is awarded when you are no longer insured during your application period.
-The receipt of SSI is dependent upon how much income you have, so your receipt of VA compensation benefits at the same time may affect your eligibility for SSI,” said Lori Underwood, a VA-certified disability benefits lawyer.
+The receipt of SSI is dependent upon how much income you have, so your receipt of VA compensation benefits at the same time may affect your eligibility for SSI,” said Lori Underwood, a VA disability lawyer.

 “If you are receiving VA benefits above the accepted level through the Social Security Administration, it’s possible that you will lose your SSI benefits eventually.
 However, it is in your best interest to pursue VA compensation benefits.
 VA total disability or individual unemployability rating pays more than your SSI benefits.”